makerdao/community/README.md

 ### [Community Meetups & MicroGrants](meetups/README.md)

-Community members are incredibly important to MakerDAO and play a valuable role in building a stronger ecosystem.
-The Community Development Group wants to provide the resources you need to increase Dai adoption and help us bring stability and financial inclusion to the masses.
+Community members are incredibly important to MakerDAO and play an invaluable role in building a stronger ecosystem.
+The Community Development Group wants to provide the resources needed to increase Dai adoption and help MakerDAO bring stability and financial inclusion to the world.
 To do this, we have created a DIY Meetup guide and micro-granting program dedicated to helping anyone create and organize a local community meetup.

 ### Community Translations